This document is for a development version of Ceph.

---output-dir *<directory>*option to put them in a different directory (like
+--output-dir *<directory>*option to put them in a different directory (for example,

-.), avoiding any potential conflicts with existing Ceph configuration (cephadm or otherwise) on the same host.
+.).
+This may help avoid conflicts with an existing Ceph configuration (cephadm or otherwise) on the same host.

 You can pass any initial Ceph configuration options to the new cluster by putting them in a standard ini-style configuration file and using the

 --ssh-user *<user>*option makes it possible to choose which ssh user cephadm will use to connect to hosts.
 The associated ssh key will be added to

 /home/*<user>*/.ssh/authorized_keys.
 The user that you designate with this option must have passwordless sudo access.